graasp/graasp-mobile-builder/README.md

 #### Android

-You can either generate a `.apk` file so users can install it directly on their devices, or a `.abb` file that can be submitted to the PlayStore and downloaded by internal testers.
+You can either generate a `.apk` file so users can install it directly on their devices, or a `.aab` file that can be submitted to the PlayStore and downloaded by internal testers.

 ## Testing